-Fukuoka (福岡) is Kyūshū's largest city (and Japan's sixth-largest) and still growing.
-It's made up of two former towns, the Fukuoka castle town on the west bank of the Naka-gawa and Hakata on the east.
-The two towns merged in 1889 as Fukuoka, though the name Hakata is still widely in use (for instance, it's Fukuoka Airport but Hakata Station).
+Sunny, friendly Fukuoka (福岡) is Kyūshū's largest city and Japan's eighth-largest population centre.
+It's made up of two former towns: the castle town of Fukuoka on the west bank of the Naka-gawa and the merchant town of Hakata on the east bank.
+Although the two towns merged in 1889 as Fukuoka, the name Hakata is still widely in use (for instance, it's Fukuoka Airport but Hakata Station) and a cultural touchpoint.

-Hakata traces its trading history back some 2000 years, which continues today with visitors from Seoul and Shanghai.
-Among Japanese, the city is famed for its SoftBank Hawks baseball team and hearty Hakata ramen (egg noodles).
+Hakata traces its trading history back some 2000 years, and this tradition continues today with visitors from Seoul and Shanghai.
+Among Japanese the city is famed for its SoftBank Hawks baseball team and hearty Hakata ramen.

-Fukuoka's warmth and friendliness make it a great gateway to Kyūshū, and warm weather and contemporary attractions – art, architecture, shopping and cuisine – make it a good base for regional excursions.
+Fukuoka's welcoming feel makes it a great gateway to Kyūshū, and warm weather and contemporary attractions – art, architecture, shopping and cuisine – make it a good base for regional excursions.